goinvo/InvoPlaybook/src/pages/running-a-project.md

 - Within 1 Business Day of Project Completion send final invoice for the project to the client’s billing department.
 See invoicing above.
 - Within 2 Business Days of Project Completion send each person from the client team the [Client Exit Survey](http://goo.gl/forms/jge3n36Lh1).
 Here is an email template to individually send to each person from the client team.
 Optional: Make the message more personal by acknowledging the contribution that person added to the project.

+> &lt;clientName&gt;,
+>
->>&lt;clientName&gt;,  We wanted to thank you again for a great project.
+> We wanted to thank you again for a great project.
 We enjoyed working with you.
 If there's anything else you need help with in the future, let us know!
+>

->>So that we can continue to provide really great work and service,  we'd like to get your honest feedback on how Invo did for the project.
+> So that we can continue to provide really great work and service,  we'd like to get your honest feedback on how Invo did for the project.
+>

->>Can you fill out this 5 minute survey by tomorrow?  http://goo.gl/forms/jge3n36Lh1Thanks,  &lt;yourName&gt;
+> Can you fill out this 5 minute survey by tomorrow?  http://goo.gl/forms/jge3n36Lh1
+>
+>Thanks,
+>
+>&lt;yourName&gt;

 - Within 3 Business Days of Project Completion, complete [Marketing Material Survey](http://goo.gl/forms/SfoP7uYVzR).
 - Within 5 Business Days of Project Completion, review all Exit Survey responses from the [client](https://docs.google.com/a/goinvo.com/spreadsheets/d/1p1QHnFSGsIxQThGMqmQFsbpqUmlYuy04omzCriQd6Gk/edit#gid=290826126) and [Invo](https://docs.google.com/spreadsheets/d/11egUg-2Dkf9f_n0-6ML0xgmJ5zdlv6t2a5iuPSsz5uo/edit#gid=2043445198) and present any interesting findings to the project, leadership, and sales team.

 - Send out a Summary of the Project to [boston@goinvo.com](mailto:boston@goinvo.com).
 Now that the project is complete, take a few minutes to summarize what work Invo did during the project.
 Summarize it in an e-mail to the full studio.

->>Today we are wrapping up our latest gig with ACME Corporation.
+> Today we are wrapping up our latest gig with ACME Corporation.
+>

->>Reshma, Eric and I started working with ACME at the start of February and we've had 2-3 people working on research, design, prototyping, and production code for most of the time since then.
+> Reshma, Eric and I started working with ACME at the start of February and we've had 2-3 people working on research, design, prototyping, and production code for most of the time since then.
+>

->>In the first part of the engagement, Eric led an effort to help ACME re-envision the future of their platform and identify an approach for a scheduled rollout which will take place over the next 2-3 years.
+> In the first part of the engagement, Eric led an effort to help ACME re-envision the future of their platform and identify an approach for a scheduled rollout which will take place over the next 2-3 years.
 To help validate the design and sell the new vision internally and externally, Ivan and I built a series of prototypes which they are still using today to sell their future to important customers.
+>

->>Danny and Michael began work on in July on the first set of production code.
+> Danny and Michael began work on in July on the first set of production code.
 In addition to executing on the design vision, they have worked with ACME to define the next technology stack(Angular as a client side MVC separated from their API server) that will be used on all their future UI development.
 They did a good job of involving the UI dev team in the large architectural decisions.
 Despite the project being understaffed from ACME's side, Michael and Danny were able to deliver a top-notch experience.
+>

->>Feedback on the new screen from some of ACME's bigger customers has been very positive thus far and the Product team is very excited about what this new screen will provide.
+> Feedback on the new screen from some of ACME's bigger customers has been very positive thus far and the Product team is very excited about what this new screen will provide.
 Additionally the team we have been working with have universally echoed the sentiment that this project has been one of the smoothest that they have worked on.
+>

->>Here are links to a few videos of the app on the demo environment.
+> Here are links to a few videos of the app on the demo environment.
 I have also attached some screenshots of the before and after.(Link 1)(Link 2)
+>

->>Congrats to all that have been involved with ACME over the last 8 months.
+> Congrats to all that have been involved with ACME over the last 8 months.

->>-Ben
+>
+> -Ben

 - 3 to 6 Months After the Project is Complete, if it makes sense, consider reaching out to the client 3 to 6 months after the project has ended.
 Ask them how things are going and get some feedback about the work (after they have had more time to really digest and stress test the work we’ve done).